 30. Only relevant evidence that tends to prove or disprove the allegations shall be allowed at the hearing and considered by the Hearing Panel.
 Except in unusual circumstances, prior conduct of the parties unrelated to the Formal Complaint before the Hearing Panel shall not be considered in reaching a decision.
 Questions and evidence about the Complainant’s sexual predisposition or prior sexual behavior are not relevant and will be excluded, unless such questions and evidence about the Complainant’s prior sexual behavior are offered (a) to prove that someone other than the Respondent committed the conduct alleged by the Complainant; or (b) concern specific incidents of the Complainant’s sexual behavior with respect to the Respondent and are offered to prove consent.

 31. The Hearing Panel shall determine whether the evidence establishes that the Respondent more likely than not engaged in Prohibited Conduct.
 The Hearing Panel will issue to the Office a written decision, which outlines the basis for its decision.
 A majority vote of the members of the Hearing Panel shall be required for a decision.

 32. If the Hearing Panel does not determine it is more likely than not that the Respondent engaged in Prohibited Conduct, the Respondent shall be found not responsible.

-33. If the Hearing Panel determines that it is more likely than not that the Respondent engaged in Prohibited Conduct, the Hearing Panel will draft a written decision that includes (i) the identification of the allegations constituting Prohibited Conduct; (ii) a description of the procedural steps taken in the investigation, including a description of the methods used to gather evidence and the hearings held; (iii) findings of fact supporting the Hearing Panel’s determination; (iv) conclusions regarding the allegations of the Formal Complaint; and (v) a statement of, and rational for, the result as to each allegation.
+33. If the Hearing Panel determines that it is more likely than not that the Respondent engaged in Prohibited Conduct, the Hearing Panel will draft a written decision that includes (i) the identification of the allegations constituting Prohibited Conduct; (ii) a description of the procedural steps taken in the investigation, including a description of the methods used to gather evidence and the hearings held; (iii) findings of fact supporting the Hearing Panel’s determination; (iv) conclusions regarding the allegations of the Formal Complaint; and (v) a statement of, and rationale for, the result as to each allegation.